Bad Posture: How It Hurts and How You Can Fix It

-Bad posture changes the alignment of your spine, putting pressure on areas that don’t need it.
-In your natural, healthy state, your spine has a certain curve to its shape.
-But after you spend years slumping at your desk and standing with bad posture, the natural curve of your spine is lost.
-In fact, the excessive strain can become so bad that it decreases the integrity of your spinal column causing your discs to weaken and compress and your vertebrae to erode.
+Bad posture changes the alignment of your spine, putting pressure on areas that don’t need it or can’t handle it.
+In your natural, healthy state, your spine has a healthy curve to its shape.
+But just like you can train muscles to change sizes, you can train your spine to sit in certain shapes.
+After you spend years slumping at your desk and standing with bad posture, the natural curve of your spine is lost.
+In fact, the excessive strain on your spine can become so bad that it decreases the integrity of your spinal column causing your discs to weaken and compress and your vertebrae to erode.
 These changes not only cause long-term pain and discomfort, but the new alignment can even make you shorter and stop your ability to absorb shock and maintain proper balance.

 2. It Worsens Depression and Stress

 As stated earlier, bad posture doesn’t just make you look sad it actually makes you feel sad.
 A study at San Francisco State University discovered that students who slouched while they walked had increased feelings of depression and stress compared to those who skipped.
 A similar study at Harvard revealed that the way you carry yourself, with good or bad posture, can affect how you feel.
 For example, people with good posture saw a rise in testosterone, giving them a sense of power and control, and a decrease in cortisol, the stress hormone.
 Having positive hormones running through your body can help create a happier version of yourself and the world around you.